openworkload/swm-core/HOWTO/INSTALL.md

 Then do "systemctl daemon-reload" and "systemctl restart docker".
 This should be done on every compute node where the jobs are suppose to run.

+When SkyPort itself runs inside a Docker container (e.g. `skyport-dev`), it talks to the host Docker API as hostname `host` on port 6000.
+Ensure:

+1. The container is started with `--add-host=host:host-gateway` (see `scripts/start-debug-container.sh`).
+2. If UFW (or another host firewall) is active with a default DROP policy, allow Docker bridge traffic to port 6000, for example:
+   `ufw allow in on <skyportnet-bridge> to any port 6000 proto tcp` Otherwise inspect/create calls fail and jobs report "Docker image not found" even when `docker images` shows the image.

 Install Sky Port in production environment
 -------------------------------------------